isc-projects/kea/doc/sphinx/arm/ddns.rst

        ...
    }

-These steps would be repeated for each TSIG key needed.
-Note that the same TSIG key can be used with more than one domain.
+These steps must be repeated for each TSIG key needed, although the same TSIG key can be used with more than one domain.

 .. _d2-forward-ddns-config: